PatrickAmbrosso/Digital-Garden/content/Expeditions/Secure Shell/index.md

     - The SSH server is responsible for hosting the services and resources that clients can connect to securely.
 It runs on the remote machine that you want to access.
     - When a client initiates an SSH connection, the SSH server handles the authentication, encryption, and session management on the server-side.
     - The SSH server listens for incoming SSH connections on a specific port (default is port 22) and establishes secure communication channels with the client.
+    - Configurations for the SSH server can be typically found at `/etc/sshd/ssd_config`
     - Examples of SSH server software include OpenSSH, Microsoft OpenSSH, and Bitvise SSH Server.
 2. **SSH Client**
     - The SSH client is the software or tool used to initiate a connection to an SSH server.
 It runs on the local machine from which the remote server is accessed.
     - The SSH client provides the interface for users to authenticate, securely transmit commands and data, and interact with the remote server.
     - When a client initiates an SSH connection, it establishes a secure communication channel with the server, authenticates the user, and manages the encrypted session.
+    - Configurations for SSH Client for the user can be found at `~/.ssh/ssh_config` and for system-wide configurations, it is found at `/etc/ssh/ssh_config`.
     - Examples of SSH client software include OpenSSH (ssh command-line tool), PuTTY, and Bitvise SSH Client.

 #### How does SSH work?